DunjaKlisic/twitter-sentiment-analysis/workspace/twitter-sentiment-analysis-clj/README.md

 http(s)*://t.co/[A-Za-z0-9_]*
 ```
-Last step is finding the words that contain letters that are repeated more than two times in a row and replacing that letters with only two occurrencess.
+Last step is finding the words that contain letters that are repeated more than two times in a row and replacing that letters with only two occurrences.
 Regular expression used here is:
 ```
 ([a-zA-Z])\1+" "$1$1
 ```